10 Steps Of Top Risk Management In Leverage Trading

 • Disciplined position sizing, strict stop-losses, and calculated margin allocation are non-negotiable for long-term success.

-• Choosing the right leverage ratio is as important as choosing the right trade—over-leveraging is the fastest path to liquidation.
+• Choosing the right leverage ratio is as important as choosing the right trade.
+Over-leveraging is the fastest path to liquidation.

 • Veteran traders treat risk management as their primary edge, allowing them to stay in the game through volatility and market downturns.